KyushuUniversityMathematics/DANCAR/README.md

 where R^n is the n-dimensional Euclidean space.
 A directed edge (u,v) is modeled by the relation that the anchor of v is contained in the ball of u.

+For details, look at
+- N. Hata, S. Kaji, A. Yoshida, and K. Fujisawa, Nested Subspace Arrangement for Representation of Relational Data, ICML2020.

 ## License
 MIT License